Adams Papers Editorial Project

 Project History

-The Adams Papers project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by the family of John Adams of Quincy, Massachusetts.
-The Adams Family Papers manuscript collection at the Massachusetts Historical Society forms the nucleus of the project.
-In addition, the editors have gathered over 27,000 copies of Adams items from hundreds of libraries, institutions, and individuals in the United States and abroad.
-The project's cut-off date is 1889, the year Abigail Brooks Adams died.
+The Adams Papers editorial project was founded in 1954 to prepare a comprehensive published edition of the manuscripts written and received by John and Abigail Adams and their family.
+The Adams Family Papers collection at the Massachusetts Historical Society forms the nucleus of the project.
+In addition, editors have gathered over 28,000 copies of Adams items from hundreds of libraries, institutions, and individuals in the United States and abroad.
+The project's cut-off date is 1889, the year Abigail Brooks Adams (wife of Charles Francis Adams) died.

 Editorial Process

 The editors do not alter the Adamses' words; rather, they continue the search for Adams documents, select the material to be included in the edition, provide a faithful transcription of the manuscripts, and supply annotation.
-To date, over 50 volumes have been published by Harvard University Press and are now available online as part of the Adams Papers Digital Edition.
+To date, over 59 letterpress volumes have been published by Harvard University Press, most of which are also available online as part of the Adams Papers Digital Edition.
+The editorial project’s first born-digital edition is the John Quincy Adams Digital Diary.

 Funders

 The Adams Papers was funded originally by Time-Life Inc. and the Ford Foundation.
-At present funding is provided primarily by the National Historical Publications and Records Commission, the National Endowment for the Humanities, and the Packard Humanities Institute, with additional funding from The Florence Gould Foundation and private donors.
-Over the years supporters have also included the Lyn and Norman Lear Fund, The J. Howard Pew Freedom Trust, The Andrew W. Mellon Foundation, and The Charles E. Culpepper Foundation through the Founding Families Papers, Inc.
+Current funders include the National Endowment for the Humanities, the National Historical Publications and Records Commission, and the Packard Humanities Institute, with additional support from The Florence Gould Foundation and private donors.
+Over the years contributors have also included the Lyn and Norman Lear Fund, The J. Howard Pew Freedom Trust, The Andrew W. Mellon Foundation, the Amelia Peabody Charitable Fund, and The Charles E. Culpepper Foundation through the Founding Families Papers, Inc.

 Contact Information

-If you have questions regarding the collection or the editorial project, please contact us:
+If you have questions regarding the Adams Papers, please contact us:

 The Adams Papers